open-resources/physics_bank/content/public/001.Math/Graphs/Acceleration from Velocity Graph/acceleration_from_velocity_graph.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
-    t: 1
+      t: 2
       vars:
         title: Acceleration from Velocity Graph
       part1:
         ans1:
           value: In the $+x$ direction.
         ans2:
           value: In the $-x$ direction.
         ans3:
           value: In the $+y$ direction.
         ans4:
           value: In the $-y$ direction.
         ans5:
           value: The acceleration is zero.
 ---
 # {{ params.vars.title }}
 The figure shows the velocity of a particle as it travels along the x-axis.